-We also have consultants in our team, individuals who worked previously as top-ranking agents with different agencies such as the DEA, the IRS, and the U.S. DOJ.
+We also have consultants in our team, individuals who worked previously as highly ranked agents with different agencies such as the DEA, the IRS, and the U.S. DOJ.
 Our combined attorneys’ and consultants’ experience can be a great asset to your defense against a white-collar criminal charge.

 Our Attorneys Can Handle All Kinds of White-Collar Criminal Accusations

 Regardless of the white-collar accusation you’re facing in Fort Worth or nationwide, we’re appropriately experienced to handle it.
 Our attorneys and consultants have handled multiple cases involving agencies such as the FBI, DEA, DOJ, DHHS, SEC, and others.
 We have also successfully handled numerous federal grand jury proceedings in the past, appeals, and trials.
-These are some of the accusations our white-collar defense attorneys can represent you in.
+These are some of the accusations our Fort Worth white collar crime attorneys can represent you in.

 Company owners, executives, and other insiders can face a wide range of accusations regarding antitrust violations.
 Even though many antitrust violations are handled civilly, the investigating authorities can also handle them criminally.
 This can happen if an individual or entity is found guilty of engaging in deliberate anti-competitive practices such as price-fixing.
 The individual can even face both civil and criminal charges depending on the offense.
 At Oberheiden P.C., we have effectively and successfully defended clients facing antitrust violation allegations in judicial proceedings and federal investigations, and we can use that experience to defend you too.